-How to export your LastPass data and switch to another password manager
+How to export LastPass data and switch password managers

 If you need to cut the cord from LastPass, here’s how to do it.

-We’ll walk you through how to download your LastPass data, and in which form, and also point you to how to import your data into some of the more popular alternatives.
+We’ll walk you through downloading your LastPass data and point you to how to import your data into some of the more popular alternatives.

 Thankfully, collecting your data to move to another service is pretty straightforward, but it helps to know where to look.
 We’ve got you covered.

-If you don’t already have the LastPass extension installed, go do that now.
-It makes things easier (we’ll show you the more complicated way later)
+If you don’t already have the LastPass extension installed, do that now, as it makes the process easier

 Click on Advanced